Saskatchewan is one of the few places in the world that produces all of these types of energy:

 - hydro power.

 With its world-class research facilities and a strong network of suppliers, opportunities abound in Saskatchewan's oil and gas industry.
+Thanks to a supportive government and stable, transparent regulatory environment, energy companies find the province one of the best jurisdictions in the world to pilot and commercialize new energy-related technologies.

 The province has estimated oil reserves of almost 1.2 billion barrels, refining and upgrading capacity, and an extensive network of pipelines.
 Saskatchewan is home to a significant portion of the Bakken Formation, one of the largest conventional oil plays in North America.